J-Siu/johnsiu.com/content/blog/linux-router.md

 #### Netplan & accept_ra

 Though `net.ipv6.conf.enp1s0.accept_ra=2` is set in `sysctl.conf`, netplan will remove it during network start up because `link-local: [ ]` is used.
-That will prevent the router from receiving IPv6 info from upsgtream.
+That will prevent the router from receiving IPv6 info from upstream.

 To make sure accept_ra is set after network interface is up, create following files: